What Are My Spiritual Gifts? A Biblical Guide to Discovering Yours

 5. Ask the Holy Spirit

-This might sound obvious, but it's often overlooked.
+This sounds obvious, but it is often overlooked.

 Spiritual Gifts vs. Natural Talents

-Natural talents are abilities you're born with — musical ability, athleticism, creativity, intelligence.
+Natural talents are abilities you are born with — musical ability, athleticism, creativity, intelligence.
 Anyone can have them, believer or not.

 Spiritual gifts are given by the Holy Spirit at conversion for the purpose of building up the church.
-They're supernatural in origin and purpose.
+They are supernatural in origin and purpose.

 What Spiritual Gifts Are NOT

-Your gifts might develop over time.
-The Spirit might emphasize different gifts in different seasons.
+They are not static.
+Your gifts may develop over time.
+The Spirit may emphasize different gifts in different seasons.
 Stay open.

+They are not ranked.
 Paul goes out of his way to make this clear.
-The eye can't say to the hand, "I don't need you."
+The eye cannot say to the hand, "I have no need of thee" (1 Corinthians 12:21-26).
 Every gift matters.
-There's no hierarchy (1 Corinthians 12:21-26).
+There is no hierarchy.

 Why It Matters

-- You serve more effectively.
-You're not guessing what to do — you're operating in your sweet spot.
+- You serve more effectively — operating in your sweet spot instead of guessing.

 Paul says it plainly: